foxws/laravel-modelcache/README.md

 ## Credits

-This package is completely based on the perfect [space/laravel-responsecache](https://github.com/spatie/laravel-responsecache/) package.
+This package is entirely based on the [space/laravel-responsecache](https://github.com/spatie/laravel-responsecache/) package.
-It has been modified to use Eloquent models instead of requests.

 Please consider to sponsor Spatie, such as purchasing their excellent courses. :)